Rcchin/MovieRecommender/README.md

 # MovieRecommender
-Create a movie recommender that recommends movies to users from a database.
+A movie recommender that recommends movies to users from a database.